mstksg/inCode/copy/entries/monad-plus-3.md

 check if the move isn't redundant?
 That is, that the move we are adding isn't identical to the last move of the plan?

-The solution is in the final solution later on, but think about how you would do it and compare!
+The implementation is in the final solution later on, but think about how you would do it and compare the final solution to yours!

 Wrapping Up
 -----------